 Dishwasher - Sanitization Cycle

-The Sanitization wash cycle on a dishwasher is certified to reduce 99.999% of bacteria on dishes.
+The Sanitization wash cycle on a Dishwasher is certified to reduce 99.999% of bacteria on dishes.
 Sanitation is achieved using a high-temperature rinse that is designed to meet NSF 184 Residential standards.
-To meet NSF Residential (National Sanitation Foundation) requirements, the dishwasher will run until the water temperature inside the dishwasher reaches approximately 150 degrees Fahrenheit.
-Our certified residential dishwashers do not meet NSF Commercial standards and are not intended for licensed food establishments.
+To meet NSF (National Sanitation Foundation) Residential requirements, the Dishwasher will run until the water temperature inside the Dishwasher reaches approximately 150 degrees Fahrenheit.
+Our certified residential Dishwashers do not meet NSF Commercial standards and are not intended for licensed food establishments.

 • This option raises the water temperature in the final rinse to sanitize your dishware and may increase the cycle time by up to 60 minutes.
-The cycle length will vary depending on the temperature of the water going into your dishwasher.
+The cycle length will vary depending on the temperature of the water going into your Dishwasher.

 • When the sanitation process is successfully completed, the Sanitized Light will illuminate or a Cycle Sanitized message will display.